amidaware/trmm-docs/docs/faq.md

 The most common reasons you're running a proxy is:

-1. Because you only have a single public IP and you already have something on Port 443. **Workaround**: Get another public IP from your ISP
+1. Because you only have a single public IP and you already have something on Port 443. **Workaround**: Get another public IP from your ISP.
 2. Because you want to monitor traffic for security reasons: You're a [Networking Wizard](../unsupported_guidelines).

 There are some [implementations](../unsupported_scripts) that others have done, but be aware it is [Unsupported](../unsupported_guidelines) and if you're requesting help in Discord please let us know in advance.